sph-mn/sph-lib/readme.md

 * "other/highlights" is a newline separated list of module names to include under "highlights" when creating a module listing with "exe/list-modules"

 # maintenance
-modules under highlights receive most attention and all issues are tried to be fixed. other modules are to be seen as pools of examples and functions are more likely to be removed if it turns out to be too much work to fix it
+modules under highlights receive most attention and all issues are tried to be fixed. other modules are to be seen as pools of examples and less mature or less useful features are more likely to be removed